FrankYan93/nanotwitter/README.md

 - **[Jiaming Xu](https://github.com/Dragoncell)**
 - **[Xinyi Jiang](https://github.com/xyjiang94)**

+# Summary Statement
+This project is a web application with the basic function of twitter.
+A logged in user can tweet, follow and unfollow other users, like and unlike tweet.
+A user can see all the tweets of his/her followings in the timeline.

+We provide RESTful apis, which send reponses in json.
+We also provide a client library which send and process http request to our apis.

+We optimize our application to handle large scalability problems.
+Techniques we used including cache, multiple threads, queue, seperate service.

 # Technology Description
 We build this web application step by step with frequent integration of code using ***[Github](https://github.com/FrankYan93/nanotwitter), [Codeship](https://codeship.com), [Heroku](https://www.heroku.com)***.
 1. Design the overall functionality and database(We use ***[PostgreSQL](https://www.postgresql.org/)***) schema.